 It is crazy to me that I finally feel like we are in the full swing of summer around here, and some of you have kids going back to school already!
 Keep those summer vibes going all year round with this adorable personalized pineapple sign.
 I cut adhesive vinyl with my Cricut, and then used pour-on resin to keep that vinyl protected.

 I found a cute pineapple cutting board in the Target dollar area early in the summer.
 If you luck out, you may still be able to find one there.
 I will put other online options in the supplies list at the end of the post.
-If you can’t find a pineapple cutting board I created this design that you can apply onto any other wood shape, and the project would still work out.
+If you can’t find a pineapple cutting board you can apply the vinyl to any other wood shape, and the project would still work out.

 These are all affiliate links, if you make a purchase (of anything from these retailers, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!